Slot rendering with Snippet

 )

-"""Component that displays all the headers in the current request."""
+"""Context-only function component that displays all the headers in the current request."""

 # Load the current request from the context.